Weight Management Programme

 - Women with a waist circumference ≥ 88 cm, or

-- Other cases identified by a Family Practitioner or BASA biokineticist supported by a motivation e.g. member with a BMI between 25.0 kg/m² and 29.9 kg/m² with diabetes and comorbidities.
+- Other cases identified by a GP or BASA biokineticist supported by a motivation e.g. members with a BMI between 25.0 kg/m² and 29.9 kg/m² with diabetes and comorbidities.

 How it works